-1) Create and save each of the four tables for the database.
+1. Create and save each of the four tables for the database.
 Refer to the previous exercises if you can't remember how this is done.
 The field names, data types and relevant properties for each table are shown below.
 Remember to specify the primary key before you save a table.
+You can add additional field properties if appropriate.